 Antelope Canyon has quickly become one of the most popular tourist destinations in the American Southwest.
 The rays of sunlight that enter through the slots of the canyon and make the walls glow in shades of red, orange and even purple are breathtaking.

-If you are looking for additional spots in Arizona to stay and explore, besides the Antelope Canyon Tour, I have some great ideas for you here:
+If you are looking for additional places in Arizona to stay and explore, besides the Antelope Canyon Tour, I have some great ideas for you here: